dolthub/doltdb-operator/README.md

+## Contributing

+Before you can contribute, EA must have a Contributor License Agreement (CLA) on file that has been signed by each contributor.
+You can sign here: [Go to CLA](https://electronicarts.na1.echosign.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhByHRvZqmltGtliuExmuV-WNzlaJGPhbSRg2ufuPsM3P0QmILZjLpkGslg24-UJtek*)

 # dolt-operator

 Run and operate DoltDB Cluster in a cloud native way.
 Declaratively manage your Dolt Cluster using Kubernetes CRDs rather than imperative commands.